 Customers expect courtesy at all times.
-Over 75% percent of customers said they would leave a company if they were dealing with unfriendly or impolite a customer support agent.
+Over 75% percent of customers said they would leave a company if they were dealing with an unfriendly or impolite customer support agent.
 Meanwhile, 71% said they would leave a company if they encountered rigid policies, like inflexible returns and product warranties.

 Being Put On Hold Is Poor Customer Support

-No one likes to be putt on hold after waiting to get through to a call center.
+No one likes to be put on hold after waiting to get through to a call center.
 If the hold time is 2 minutes or more, most customers will leave.
 If the customer is going to be on hold longer than 2 minutes, provide a way they can choose to be called back by an agent when their call is next in the queue from when they called.